 Ah, the Jonses.
 They’re the folks who always seem to have the best of everything.
 You go to Myrtle Beach and stay in a Motel 6 (“they’ll keep the light on for you”), while the Joneses go on one of those glorious cruise tours that they advertise on PBS.
 You buy a new minivan, and the Joneses buy a luxury SUV to haul their boat.
 The moral to this story?
 If the Joneses are doing well and buying nice stuff, then good for them.
 But if you try and wage a spending cold war against them, then you’re going to hit the wall sooner or later — and it won’t be pretty.
 Truly smart people focus on their own needs and wants, and avoid comparing themselves to others who seem to have the best of everything (and hey, if it makes you feel better, the Joneses are probably pretty dysfunctional and haven’t sat down for a family meal in years).

-Who doesn’t dream of being their own boss, and showcasing their business far and wide with banners, LED message centers, channel letters, and other products from the Landmark Sign Company?
+Who doesn’t dream of being their own boss, and showcasing their business far and wide with banners, LED message centers, channel letters, and other products?
 Well, for a surprising number of smart people see that dream turn into a nightmare, because they have no clue — zero, zilch, nada — about what must change for them when they transition from being a salaried employee to a full-fledged business owner.
 Without expert help in this area, the road to the Fortune 500 (or at least the Inc. 5000) is likely to end up in a shut down, sell off, or bankruptcy filing.

 The Bottom Line